 Vents and Drains are required in piping systems to meet the Process, Construction, Testing, and Commissioning requirements.
-These are basically a small tapping connection from the main pipes having a total length limited to 300 mm.
-These connections are with a isolation valve or without.
-Even though vents and drains are small connections in piping system and very often missed or neglected, they are very important and must be provided.
-Installing vents and drains after pipe has been installed results in additional cost and extended schedule.
-In this article, we will learn about Vents and Drains in details.
+These are basically small tapping connections from the main pipes having a total length limited to 300 mm.
+These connections are with an isolation valve or without.
+Even though vents and drains are small connections in the piping system and are very often missed or neglected, they are very important and must be provided.
+Installing vents and drains after the pipe has been installed results in additional costs and an extended schedule.
+In this article, we will learn about Vents and Drains in detail.

 What is a Vent and Drain Connection?